 Here is the full list of CMA certification requirements:

-2. Join the CMA Program
+2. Enroll in the CMA Program

 3. Study for and pass the CMA exam

-4. Meet education requirements
+4. Meet education or professional certification requirements

 5. Meet work experience requirements